 - Zero interference with your hormones or surrounding organs.

 - Fewer post-procedure complications as reported by the Society of Interventional Radiology.

-- Full recovery in 1-2 weeks: you’ll miss less work and return to your favorite activities sooner.
+- Full recovery in 1-2 weeks so you’ll miss less work and return to your favorite activities sooner.

 Schedule a UFE Consultation With USA Fibroid Centers Today

 At USA Fibroid Centers, we understand each woman must do what’s best for her body.
 That’s why we provide the information and resources that may help give you the freedom to live without fibroid pain.
-If you’d like to speak to one of our compassionate specialists about uterine fibroid embolization, you can request a consultation today.
+You can request a consultation today if you’d like to speak to one of our compassionate specialists about uterine fibroid embolization.